-An inpatient rehabilitation facility is the best way to treat somebody who suffers from drug or alcohol addiction.
-This way, a patient is away from familiar people and situations, allowing them to focus better.
-Being in a drug or alcohol rehabilitation center will make it easier for a patient to institute changes to his routine.
+An inpatient rehabilitation facility is one of the options available to treat somebody who suffers from drug or alcohol addiction.
+Here, a patient is away from familiar people and situations, allowing them to focus better.
+Being in a drug or alcohol rehabilitation center makes it easier for a patient to institute changes to his routine.
 It will help him learn healthier habits, particularly the ones about making good life choices.
 Let us not forget that it is no small task to beat habits and change routines and personal points of view.
 Thus, an inpatient rehabs might limit or discouraged in the early stages of the treatment program.
 However, the rules vary according to the drug and alcohol treatment center.

 Rehab Visitation Rules